sanfinity-Iot/openremote/Developer-Guide:-Installing-and-using-Docker.md

 ## Using Docker Compose

-We use Docker Compose to configure a stack of containers as services.
+Our services are configured as a stack of containers with Docker Compose.

 Service images will be built automatically when they do not exist in the Docker engine image cache or when the `Dockerfile` for the service changes. **Docker Compose does not track changes to the files used in a service so when code changes are made you will need to manually force a build of the service**.